luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/01/11-step-10-interests.md

 <div class="no-margin">
 <blockquote class="header-bg">

 **Step 10 is where your define your character’s additional interests and skills.
-Choose or roll one from Table 10, take the results from the appropriate sub-table, and proceed to Step 11.**
+Choose or roll one from the Random Interest table, take the results from the appropriate sub-table, and proceed to Step 11.**

 </blockquote>